woutermbrink/naturalis-docs/content/standaarden/afbeeldingen.md

 * GIF
 * JPG

-En nog veel meer: https://en.wikipedia.org/wiki/List_of_file_formats#Graphics
+And lots and lots more: https://en.wikipedia.org/wiki/List_of_file_formats#Graphics

 ### Which File Format Should You Choose?